Yuhan-Wu/MyGameEngine/Readme.md

+# My Game Engine
+My Game Engine is a 2d game engine that enables developers to build a game using interfaces provided by the game engine.

+## V1.0 Features

 ## Example Game
-This is a bullethell ish game.
+This is a bullethell-ish game.
 W,A,S,D to move.
 The longer you hold W,A,S,D, the faster you are.
 Q to quit.
 Player can rebound off the wall to escape from enemies.

 There are four rounds and three kinds of enemies in total.